Cerberus-Wallet/cerberus-firmware/docs/core/misc/translations.md

 ## Uploading blobs

-To upload blobs with foreign-language translations, use `trezorctl set language <blob_location>` command.
+To upload blobs with foreign-language translations, use `cerberusctl set language <blob_location>` command.

-To switch the language back into `english`, use `trezorctl set language -r`.
+To switch the language back into `english`, use `cerberusctl set language -r`.

 # Translations blob format